JasonHuang8/aws-server-room-monitor/README.md

 This project is part of my broader effort to deepen my expertise in cloud engineering, with a focus on AWS infrastructure.
 I’m simulating the type of telemetry workflows used in edge monitoring or data center health systems—critical in high-availability environments like AWS EC2 or enterprise server fleets.

 Throughout this project, I actively leveraged AI as a development assistant—using it to accelerate learning curves around new AWS services and Python libraries.
 AI helped streamline low-level tasks like generating test cases or debugging syntax, but I took ownership of the architectural design, direction, and integration across components.
-This project reflects not only technical execution but also my growing skill in using AI as a tool—understanding where it excels, and more importantly, where human-driven planning and decision-making are irreplaceable.
+This project reflects not only technical execution but also my growing skill in using AI as a tool.
+I got to further deepen my understanding of where it excels, and more importantly, where human-driven planning and decision-making are irreplaceable.

 ## Key AWS Services Used